How Much Does It Cost to Feed a Miniature Dachshund?

 In case you want to calculate the daily and monthly cost for a food that is not on this list, this is how you do it.

-- Step 2: Calories listed on the back of the bag (this will be listed in kcal, which is just a calorie) in kcal/kg/35.27 (the number of ounces in 1 kg) = calories per ounce of food
+• Step 2: Calories listed on the back of the bag are listed in kcal (which is just a calorie) and are generally listed per kilogram (kg).
+To covert this to calories per ounce, divide the kcal/kg value by 35.27 (the number of ounces in 1 kg) = calories per ounce of food

 Note: “x” means I multiplied, and “/” means I divided